3D Modeling and Naval Architecture

 Speed prediction analysis in PDF file.

-Completed 3D model.
+Preliminary 3D model.
 All kinds of 3D file types are supported.